clstevenson/Logo-Generator/README.md

   <text x="150" y="125" font-size="60" text-anchor="middle" fill="aliceblue">UNC</text>
 </svg>
 ```
-The first line can be changed to tweak the size of the logo, the second line governs the shape and shape color, and the third line determines the text and its color and placement within the logo.
+The first line can be changed to tweak the size of the logo and the second line governs the shape and shape color.
+The third line determines the text and its size, color and placement within the logo.
+Read the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/SVG) for more information about SVGs, or an image editor ([Inkscape](https://inkscape.org) is free) for more complex tweaks.

 ## Questions
 Reach out if you have questions that are not covered here.